 The Company's policy is to meet or, if possible, surpass standards set by relevant legislation, by application of technically proven and economically feasible measures.
-The Company recognized the fair value of asset retirement obligations in the period in which they incur and under which a reasonable estimate of such costs can be made.
+The Company recognizes the fair value of asset retirement obligations in the period in which they incur and under which a reasonable estimate of such costs can be made.
 The asset retirement obligation is recorded as a liability with a corresponding increase to the carrying amount of the related long-lived asset.
 Subsequently, the asset retirement cost is allocated to expenses using a systematic and rational method and is adjusted to reflect period-to-period changes in the liability.
-As of March 31, 2006 the Company did not have any asset retirement obligations.
+Giving the limited exploration works have been done to date, management believes that there is no significant assets retirement obligations as of June 30, 2006.